satish-lakkimsetti/NexyTab/README.md

 # NexyTab

 NexyTab is a minimal, fast browser extension designed to help you manage tabs more efficiently.
-Whether you're monitoring dashboards, logs, or real-time data across multiple tabs, NexyTab lets you stay focused and switch with ease.
+Whether you're monitoring dashboards, logs or real-time data across multiple tabs, NexyTab lets you stay focused and switch with ease.

 ## Features